-- A computationally efficient and accurate tracer advection scheme is critical for supporting large numbers of reactive biogeochemical tracers. - The backward-trajectory, semi-Lagrangian approach with conservative remapping of the Conservative Semi-Lagrangian Multi-tracer (CSLAM) method and the Characteristic Discontinuous Galerkin (CDG) method applied to unstructured grids offer promising techniques for computationally tractable advection. - We will develop and test new advection schemes by - developing the SciDAC Mesh-Oriented datABase (MOAB) technology to extend CSLAM and CDG to unstructured grids in CAM-SE, and - applying the same MOAB infrastructure for advection in the MPAS-Ocean and MPAS-Atmosphere dynamical cores.
+- A computationally efficient and accurate tracer advection scheme is critical for supporting large numbers of reactive biogeochemical tracers. - The backward-trajectory, semi-Lagrangian approach with conservative remapping of the Conservative Semi-Lagrangian Multi-tracer (CSLAM) method and the Characteristic Discontinuous Galerkin (CDG) method applied to unstructured grids offer promising techniques for computationally tractable advection. - We will develop and test new advection schemes by - using the Mesh-Oriented datABase (MOAB) library, available through the Frameworks, Algorithms, and Scalable Technologies for Mathematics (FASTMath) SciDAC Institute, to extend CSLAM and CDG to unstructured HOMME (CAM-SE) and MPAS grids for CFL > 1, and - applying the same MOAB infrastructure for advection in the MPAS-Ocean and MPAS-Atmosphere dynamical cores.